sysPass/sysPass-doc/docs/source/application/plugins.rst

 getCssResources
 :::::::::::::::

-Método que devuelve un array de strings con los recursos CSS que requiere el plugin
+Method that returns an array of strings with the CSS resources required by the plugin

 .. code-block:: php

   /**
-   * Devuelve los recursos CSS necesarios para el plugin *
+   * Returns the CSS resources required by the plugin *
    * @return array
    */